dneff/ts2019-challenges/docs/content/containerization/challenge2.md

 With these steps, you've now deployed 2 micro-services, served them on the same IP under 2 different HTTP paths.
 This has the beginnings of a web application, and you are growing fast as the DevOps support for the team!
-Congratualations!
+Congratulations!